-The Foreign Regiments Joint Depot (DCRE) was a training and receiving formation of the French Foreign Legion.
-The depot was established in Algeria in October 1933.
-Its main role was to receive and organize recruits, provide them with uniforms, equipment and initial military training, and then send them to the assigned Foreign Legion regiments.
-The joint depot also received legionnaires returning to the civilian life at the end of their contract and completed their out processing and discharges.
+The Foreign Regiments Joint Depot (DCRE) was the administrative, training, and transit unit of the Foreign Legion.
+The depot was created in Algeria in October 1933.
+Its main task was to receive and sort recruits, provide them with uniforms, equipment, and basic military training, and assign them to Foreign Legion regiments.
+The Joint Depot also received legionnaires who were returning to civilian life at the end of their contract and handled their discharge.
 The DCRE was disbanded in March 1949.

 La version française de cet article: Dépôt Commun des Régiments Etrangers